 Approaching school discipline from an instructional prevention-based standpoint contributes to a positive school environment and ensures equity, fairness, and continuous improvement.
 Applying an instructional, prevention-based perspective to student behavior is fundamental in a multi-tiered system of support.
 In Virginia, the Virginia Tiered Systems of Supports (VTSS) provides a framework that allows divisions, schools and communities to provide multiple levels of supports to students in a more effective and efficient, clearly defined process.
 It is a data-driven decision making framework for establishing the academic, behavioral, and social-emotional supports needed for a school to be an effective learning environment for all students.

-These revisions were developed by the Virginia Department of Education working with a diverse group of stakeholders.
+The Model Guidance for Positive and Preventive Code of Student Conduct Policy and Alternatives to Suspension was developed by the Virginia Department of Education working with a diverse group of stakeholders.
 To create local student conduct policies, school division leaders should work with staff, students, families, community based organizations, and other stakeholders to accurately assess a school’s climate and the current status of school discipline, develop a shared vision for what it should be, and establish policies and practices to create a positive school environment where students and staff feel safe and supported.
 School board student conduct policies should reflect efforts to address identified needs and ensure equity for all students.
 These Guidelines are intended specifically to aid school boards in revising and implementing student conduct policies as the Code of Virginia requires.
 Local school boards are required to adopt and revise regulations on codes of student conduct that are consistent with, but may be more stringent than, these Guidelines.
 (See Appendix A for Section 22.1-253.13:7.D.3. of the Code of Virginia)

 Establishing a Purpose for Student Code of Conduct Policy